 The mother of two wonderful daughters, Michelle and her family are currently residing in Calgary, Alberta.

-Brian started his career in the New York theatre scene, performing on Broadway in Neil Simon's Pulitzer Prize and Tony award-winning Lost in Yonkers, directed by Gene Saks and off-Broadway in Jules Feiffer's Elliot Loves, directed by Mike Nichols.READ MORE
+Brian Markinson started his career in the New York theater scene, performing on Broadway in Neil Simon's Pulitzer Prize and Tony award winning Lost in Yonkers and off-Broadway in Elliot Loves, directed by Mike Nichols.READ MORE

 Garry Chalk moved at the age of six from South Hampton, England, to Vancouver.
 After being involved in a variety of careers including the army, the stock market, and social services, Garry saw a production of Of Mice and Men that spurred him into acting.READ MORE